musicterms/MusicTerms.GitHub.io/terms/conditions.md

 ## 6. Disclaimer

 Our Service is provided "as is" and "as available" without any express or implied warranties.
 We do not warrant that the Service will be uninterrupted, secure, or error-free.
+AlphaBrate is not liable but will try best on for any damages or losses arising from the use or inability to use the Service.

 ## 7. Changes to Terms of Service

 We may update our Terms of Service from time to time.
-We will post the new Terms of Service on this page and encourage you to review this page periodically for any changes.
+The new Terms of Service will take effect immediately upon posting on this page.
+We encourage you to review this page periodically for any changes.

 ## 8. Contact Us